atorresruiz8/Netflix-Clone/README.md

 For learning purposes, I am creating an app that has similar functionality to Netflix.
 Such features include fetching top movies/TV shows, upcoming movies, top rated movies, searching functionality for movies, and a means to download movies to the local storage.

 This project was inspired and initially created by following this tutorial: https://youtu.be/KCgYDCKqato.

+You must provide your own API key for The Movie Database's API and YouTube Data API.